zhukovgreen/zhukovgreen/docs/index.md

 ----------------------
 Hi, my name is Artem Zhukov,

-I am Software engineer and machine learning engineer with more than 4 years of experience.
+I am a Software engineer and machine learning engineer with more than 4 years of experience.

 Interested in web applications, DevOps, infrastructure automation, and bots.
 Compliment projects with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.

-I am pedantic in terms of a writing a clean and simple code, testing and documenting my work.
+I am pedantic in terms of writing clean and simple code, testing and documenting my work.

 # My tech stack